• Who is Kat Biggie?

 Prematurity Awareness – "Tiny" and Kathryn’s story

-November 12, 2012 By katbiggie Leave a Comment
+November 12, 2012 by katbiggie Leave a Comment

 Today I am participating with some other blogging mothers in a Preemie Awareness month blog hop.
 World Premature Awareness Day is actually November 17th, so look for more from me about this topic then!
 And don’t forget to wear purple!